 Yes — but only if you know how.
 The simplest thing is to keep an eye on your balances, ensuring that they are under 30% of your limit.
 However, there are a few workarounds.

-It may sound counterintuitive, but opening another credit card could improve your credit utilization ratio, which in turn could positively affect your credit score.
+- Opening another credit card.
+It may sound counter-intuitive, but opening another credit card could improve your credit utilization ratio, which in turn could increase your credit score.
+If you plan on using this strategy, steer clear of store credit cards as they typically come with low credit limits which could be maxed out in just one shopping trip.

-When you open up a balance transfer card, your credit utilization ratio goes down.
+When you open up a balance transfer credit card, your credit utilization ratio goes down.
 Here’s how:

 - You have a $500 balance on your current card.
 This card has a $1,000 credit limit.
 Right now, your credit utilization ratio is 50%.

 This new credit utilization of 25% is certainly a better ratio.
-However, be cautious with this approach: A new credit card will reduce the average age of your credit accounts, and around 15% of your credit score depends on credit age.
+However, be cautious with this approach: A new credit card can reduce the average age of your credit accounts and around 15% of your credit score depends on credit age.

 Get your score or work on building it